Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

-From the full two-dimensional $\EVS$-map, we calculate a histogram of $\EVS$ containing 2800 samples (Fig.~\ref{fig:VS_map}b), as a total trace spanning \SI{392}{\nano \meter} contains 400 $\EVS$ points.
-The histogram follows a Rice distribution~\cite{volmer24} that has a small deterministic component $\gamma=\SI{0.0\pm0.6}{}$ $\mu$eV and a large spread $\sigma=\SI{61.4\pm0.8}{}$ $\mu$eV suggesting larger impact of alloy disorder than in another heterostructure measured before~\cite{Chen21,volmer24,Marcks25}.
-This can be explained by the thinner quantum well which results in more wave function overlap with the SiGe barrier, leading to larger average $\EVS$ than previously measured \cite{volmer24}, but at the expense of larger variation of valley splitting.
-The histogram of the $\EVS$-map thus gives important insight into the origin of $\EVS$ and can be employed as a benchmark for the quality of the semiconductor heterostructure.
+From the full two-dimensional $\EVS$ map, we calculate a histogram of $\EVS$ containing 2800 samples (Fig.~\ref{fig:VS_map}b), as a total trace spanning \SI{392}{\nano \meter} contains 400 $\EVS$ points.
+The histogram follows a Rice distribution~\cite{volmer24} that has a small deterministic component $\gamma=\SI{0.1\pm0.7}{\micro \electronvolt}$ and a large spread $\sigma=\SI{64.3\pm0.8}{\micro \electronvolt}$ suggesting larger impact of alloy disorder than in another heterostructure measured before~\cite{Chen21,volmer24,Marcks25}.
+This can be explained by the thinner quantum well, which results in more wave function overlap with the SiGe barrier, leading to larger average $\EVS$ than previously measured \cite{volmer24}, but at the expense of larger variation of valley splitting.

+The histogram of the $\EVS$ map thus gives important insight into the origin of $\EVS$ and can be employed as a benchmark for the quality of the semiconductor heterostructure.
 We also compute the autocorrelation function $\text{acf}(d)$ for all seven traces and plot the average in Fig.~\ref{fig:VS_map}c.
-Fitting the $\text{acf}$ and thus the size of the shuttled QD by~\cite{volmer24}
+Fitting the $\text{acf}$ and thus the size of the shuttled QD by the formula that applies when spatial randomness of $E_{VS}$ is due to alloy disorder at the interface \cite{Losert23,volmer24}

-we find a QD size of $a_\text{dot}=\SI{17.3\pm0.1}{\nano \meter}$, similar to Ref.~\cite{volmer24}.
+we find a QD radius of $a_\text{dot}=\SI{18.2\pm0.2}{\nano \meter}$, similar to Ref.~\cite{volmer24} (\SI{16}{\nano \meter}) and Ref.~\cite{Marcks25} (\SI{19.2}{\nano \meter}).
 The inset shows no correlation beyond \SI{30}{\nano \meter}.
 This implies that samples in the histogram are correlated and deviations from the Rice distribution predicted by theory of SiGe alloy disorder are not significant.
 Finally, we combine all $\EVS$ traces by linear interpolation to create one two-dimensional valley splitting map in Fig.~\ref{fig:VS_map}d.
 This map extends to almost four times the size of a previously published map of a heterostructure with natural abundance of silicon isotopes~\cite{volmer24} and has a three times larger span of valley splitting values.
+This implies 122 samples of measured $\EVS$ spaced by a distance of a QD radius being the correlation length.
 As the mapping method might become a significant tool for tracking the material progress for Si/SiGe qubit chips, we added comments on the time efficiency of the method into the method section Efficiency of valley mapping.